jst-seminar-rostlab-tum/wfp-hunger-map/README.md

 - Example of how to use the container to resolve a dependency can be found in `src/app/elements/page.tsx`.
 - A list of all dependencies and their implementations can be found in `src/container.tsx`.

+## Accessibility score
+### Form elements must have labels

+Programmatically associate labels with all form controls.
+The recommended method for most circumstances is to use the label element and an explicit association using the for and id attributes.
+The examples here are ordered from the most common acceptable solution to the least common acceptable solution.
+For more information, please check: https://dequeuniversity.com/rules/axe/4.9/label

+### list HTML structure

+Ensure all ordered and unordered lists (defined by ul or ol elements) contain only li content elements.

+For more information, please check: https://dequeuniversity.com/rules/axe/4.9/list

+### Color contrast

+Ensure all text elements have sufficient color contrast between the text in the foreground and background color behind it.

+Success Criterion: Ensure color contrast of at least 4.5:1 for small text or 3:1 for large text, even if text is part of an image.
+Large text has been defined in the requirements as 18pt (24 CSS pixels) or 14pt bold (19 CSS pixels).
+Note: Elements found to have a 1:1 ratio are considered "incomplete" and require a manual review.

+For more information, please check: https://dequeuniversity.com/rules/axe/4.9/color-contrast

+### Aira-label
+For more information, please check: https://dequeuniversity.com/rules/axe/4.9/aria-command-name

+### Target size
+For more information, please check:https://dequeuniversity.com/rules/axe/4.9/target-size